 The MS program in nursing education prepares nurses as educators to work in increasingly complex, technology-rich health environments with culturally diverse populations.
 The program is designed to foster scholarship, creativity and innovation as a foundation for leadership roles in teaching in academic and practice settings.

 The program offers advanced-level courses in education that can be used to provide a transition to doctoral-level study, depending on career goals.
-At the completion of the program, graduates may be eligible to take the National League for Nursing's Certified Nurse Educator certification examination.
+At the completion of the program, graduates are eligible to take the National League for Nursing's Certified Nurse Educator certification examination.

 This degree follows the general graduate application deadlines.